veikman/gunka/README.md

 ## Gunka

-This library delimits and names the individual steps of any piece of work.
-It’s named for the Lojban word *gunka* (meaning “work”).
+This library is used to delimit and name the individual steps of any piece of work.
+It’s named after the Lojban word for work.

 Gunka is intended to provide an intermediate level of abstraction in large applications, where the end user won’t be interested in the smallest details